 9. Take Control of Calls:

 Every customer is different, and so will be the content of the call.
 Some customers like to jump straight to the point, and some may go into unnecessary details before mentioning the actual reason for their call.
-So, agents need to stay focused and persuade customers to get to the actual point as quickly as possible.
+To improve AHT agents need to stay focused.
+They have to persuade customers to get to the actual point as quickly as possible.
 Taking control of calls is a skill and call center agents should be trained on that.

 10. Assess Call Types: